seancorfield/dot-clojure/README.md

 _Note 1: since the `dev.clj` code uses `requiring-resolve`, it requires at least Clojure 1.10.0!_

 _Note 2: the `:dev/repl` alias assumes the `dev.clj` file can be loaded from `~/.clojure/dev.clj` which is not correct for XDG systems (it'll be `~/.config/clojure`)._

+_Note 3: if the Portal middleware is added to nREPL/CIDER, all evaluated results will be `tap>`'d (if the Portal UI is open and listening); my [VS Code/Calva setup](https://github.com/seancorfield/vscode-calva-setup) has additional configuration for working with Portal when the middleware is enabled!_

 ## Use with Figwheel